-As discussed below, Casey also deployed a novel version of the doctrine of stare decisis.
+Instead, the Casey Court relied on a novel version of the doctrine of stare decisis.
 See Part III-E, infra.
-This new doctrine did not account for the profound wrongness of the decision in Roe, and placed great weight on an intangible form of reliance with little if any basis in prior case law.
-Stare decisis does not command the preservation of such a decision.
+This new doctrine bypassed the usual criteria for stare decisis, and placed great weight on an intangible form of reliance with little, if any, basis in case law or legal reasoning.

-C
+III (C)